Critical gradient turbulence optimization toward a compact stellarator reactor concept

 To achieve turbulence optimization via shaping, several strategies have been developed to reduce the rate that turbulent transport increases (``stiffness") as a function of the ion temperature gradient \citep{Mynick2010a,Xanthopoulos2014a,Hegna2018,Nunami2013,Hegna2022}.
 Another approach is to target the onset (``critical") gradient of significant turbulent transport \citep{Roberg-Clark2021,Roberg-Clark2022,Zocco2022}, which relies primarily on linear physics of ITG modes themselves \citep{Jenko2001,Biglari1989a,Baumgaertel2013,Zocco2018} and avoids the hard problem of solving turbulence in the full range of toroidal geometries.
-Successful optimization has been recently demonstrated using a critical gradient (CG) approach, even leading to reduced stiffness of ITG turbulence in the nonlinear regime \citep{Roberg-Clark2022,Roberg-Clark2022a}, but at the apparent cost of MHD stability via the loss of a vacuum magnetic well.
+Here we demonstrate optimization using a critical gradient (CG) approach, which even leads to reduced stiffness of ITG turbulence in the nonlinear regime \citep{Roberg-Clark2022}, albeit with some implied trade-offs for integrated stellarator optimization.

-In this Letter, we show that CG optimization can be achieved without compromising MHD stability, or other key properties needed by a stellarator design.
-Here we target the critical gradient of only the toroidal branch of the ITG mode, based on the assumption that turbulence intensity will be small below this threshold.
-Our model highlights the familiar stabilizing effects of local shear, but gives greater emphasis to short connection lengths between regions of `good' and `bad' magnetic curvature.
-The resulting objective function is used via optimization to produce a quasi-helically symmetric (QH) configuration with strongly reduced ITG turbulence, with acceptable levels of neoclassical confinement, alpha particle confinement, coil complexity, and MHD stability, completing the picture for an initial stellarator concept with improved ion confinement.
+In this Letter, we first show CG optimization targeting the absolute threshold for ITG modes, producing the largest critical gradient of all stellarators known to us, while sacrificing magneto-hydrodynamic (MHD) stability.
+We then show that without compromising MHD stability, or other key properties needed by a stellarator design, one may target the CG of only the toroidal branch of the ITG mode, based on the assumption that turbulence intensity will be small below this threshold.
+This model highlights the familiar stabilizing effects of local shear, but gives greater emphasis to short connection lengths between regions of ``good'' and ``bad'' magnetic curvature.
+The resulting objective function is used via optimization to produce a quasi-helically-symmetric configuration with strongly reduced ITG turbulence compared to a known stellarator experiment (HSX) \citep{Talmadge2008}, in addition to acceptable levels of neoclassical losses, alpha particle confinement, coil complexity, and MHD stability, thus completing the picture for an initial stellarator concept with improved ion confinement.